foundry-rs/starknet-foundry/docs/src/testing/testing_contract_internals.md

 }
 ```
 ### 2. Spying for events
-You can use both `starknet::emit_event_syscall` and `ContractState.emit` and the spies will capture the events,
+You can use both `starknet::emit_event_syscall`, and the spies will capture the events,
 emitted in a `#[test]` function, if you pass the `test_address()` as a spy parameter (or spy on all events).

 [//]: # (TODO #851: Provide better examples)